 - Helps you socialize with interesting like-minded people online

-- Many bloggers make money from their blogs using various monetization methods
+- Many bloggers make money blogging using various monetization methods

 - Businesses use blogging to bring more potential customers to their websites

-- Non-profits can use blogs to raise awareness, run campaigns, and influence public opinion
+- Non-profits can use blogs to raise awareness, run social media campaigns, and influence public opinion

 What are Some Examples of Good Blogs?